rkaczorek/astroberry-piface/README.md

 - PiFace Focuser (indi focuser providing absolute and relative position control),

 # Major changes
+- Starting from cersion 2.1:
+  - libmcp23s17 is linked statically
 - Starting from version 2.0.2:
   - libmcp23s17 is included as a submodule so you don't have to install it separately
 - Starting from version 2.0.1: